Roofing Your Home After A WindStorm or Hail Damage in Coastal Southeast Houston Texas

 Another advanced roofing technique that is a WPI-8 Certificate requirement is the use of an Ice and Water Membrane made from a flexible rubber- like substance that is self adhering.
 One such product is, Grace Ice & Water Shield is one we at Texas Home Exteriors often installs with great success.

 This advanced sticky membrane product is applied directly to your roof deck, (plywood).
-The membrane (shield) acts like a second line of defence to catches any water that might make it’s way under flashing, valleys, protrusions and/or the perimeter of your roof surface area.
+The membrane (shield) acts like a second line of defense to catches any water that might make it’s way under flashing, valleys, protrusions and/or the perimeter of your roof surface area.
 Even if you were to poke a nail through this protective membrane, like Grace Ice & Water Shield, it would seal in right around it providing major protection!

 The locations on your roof where we apply this Shield, which are recommended by TDI, (Texas Department of Insurance) is around the entire perimeter of your home, in all of the valleys, along the sidewalls, chimneys and around all of the roof protrusions.
 These are areas that historically have been prone to leaks and seepage.
 Installing an added layer of protection, of Ice & Water Shield, will help ensure that wind-driven rain will NOT make its way into your home.
 Now this provides peace-of-mind for you for your Texas coastal home many years to come!

 What Is A WPI-8 TDI Windstorm Certificate of Compliance?